RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-introduction.md

 4.  _Object Library Panel_: The expandable section on the left side of Designer shows the jBPM BPMN2 (default) shape repository tree.
 It includes all shapes of the jBPM BPMN2 stencil set which can be used to assemble your processes.
 If you expand each section sub-group you can see the BPMN2 elements that can be placed onto the Designer Canvas (1) by dragging and dropping the shape onto it.

-5. _View Tabs_: Currently, Designer offers three tabs for Process Modelling, Simulation and Documentation.
+5. _View Tabs_: Currently, Designer offers three tabs for Process Modelling, Visualization and Documentation.
 Process Modelling is the default tab.
+Currently you can only work with process simulation with the legacy designer.
 When users run process simulation, its results are presented in the Simulation tab.
 Process Documentation tab displays documentation generated from process definition.

-6. _Info Tabs_: There are two additional tabs at the top of Designer.
-The _Editor_ tab includes the process modeling, while the _Overview_ tab displays the process metadata such as version history, creation date, last modification date etc.
+6. _Alerts Tabs_: There is a section at the bottom of Designer where business central shows alerts about process and code validation warnings and errors found during the project builds.

 ## Case Variables and Roles